canada-ca/Open_First_Whitepaper/8_Definitions.md

 ### Copyleft

 Copyleft is a copyright licensing scheme in which an author surrenders some, but not all, rights under copyright law.
-Copyleft allows an author to impose some restrictions on those who want to engage in activities that would more usually be reserved by the copyright holder.
-Under copyleft, derived works may be produced provided they are released under the compatible copyleft scheme.
+Copyleft allows an author to impose some restrictions on those who want to engage in activities that would usually be reserved by the copyright holder.
+Under copyleft, derived works may be produced if they are released under the compatible copyleft scheme.

 ### Version control system

-Software product or service designed to store and retrieve several versions of source code and related assets in a consistent way, can be centralized, decentralized or distributed.
+A software product or service that is designed to store and retrieve several versions of source code and related assets in a consistent way, and that can be centralized, decentralized or distributed.